CleverCloud/cliparse-node/README.md

  - `parser`: ther parser used to parse the value of the argument.
 Default
    value: `stringParser`
- - `help`: a single-line description of what the argument is about.
+ - `description`: a single-line description of what the argument is about.
- - `defaultValue`: value used if the argument is not given any value
+ - `default`: value used if the argument is not given any value

 ### `command`